 |Johann Liss (c1622) Judith in the Tent of Holofernes , Oil on Canvas 128.5 x 99 cm|

-The first and the most obvious black presence are the terrified,haunting eyes of its black maid staring directly at you, she holds the basket in which her mistress is placing the severed head of the eponymous general in the picture, Liss captures that look of horror in her eyes at the task in hand.
+The first and the most obvious black presence are the terrified, haunting eyes of its black maid staring at Judith, she holds the basket in which her mistress is placing the severed head of the eponymous general in the picture, Liss captures that look of horror in her eyes at the task in hand.

 |Johann Liss Judith in the Tent of Holofernes [Detail]|